Vietnam.vn - Nền tảng quảng bá Việt Nam

 Third, assessing immunity allows us to ask the question: what vaccination schedule should be followed to prevent disease most effectively (what vaccine to use, who to vaccinate, vaccination schedule) to match the reality of community immunity.

 According to the Ministry of Health, although the World Health Organization (WHO) has announced that Covid-19 is no longer a global health emergency, that does not mean that Covid-19 is no longer a global health threat.
-The Covid-19 epidemic is still assessed to have unpredictable developments, always posing a potential risk of outbreaks; new variants and pathogens are constantly changing and appearing; immunity decreases over time, and disease trends are difficult to predict.
+The Covid-19 epidemic is still assessed to have unpredictable developments, always posing a risk of outbreak; new variants and pathogens are constantly changing and appearing; immunity decreases over time, and disease trends are difficult to predict.
 In the world, if 500 Omicron sub-variants were recorded at the end of March, this number has now reached 600.
 Sub-variants that are commonly circulating in other countries have also been recorded in Vietnam.

 Therefore, in Vietnam, safe, flexible and effective adaptive solutions to control the Covid-19 epidemic continue to be applied.
 In particular, localities assessing the epidemic level and publicizing the epidemic situation will help people across the country always know the epidemic level and have appropriate prevention and control solutions.
 Along with wide coverage of Covid-19 vaccines, flexible epidemic prevention and control, not applying "zero Covid" as in the first phase, helps the country effectively control and prevent the epidemic and respond appropriately to the epidemic situation.